 Walk-in office hours

-The study advisers of the International Office have walk-in office hours on Mondays, Tuesdays, Thursdays, and Fridays from 1-3 pm in room 1314.0107.
-Students are helped on a first come first served-basis.
+The study advisers of the International Office have walk-in office hours on Mondays, Tuesdays, Wednesdays, Thursdays, and Fridays from 10 am - 12 pm in room 1314.0107.
+These office hours work on a first come, first served-basis.

 The International Office study advisers

 The International Office currently has 4 study advisers: